Metaverse-AI-Lab-THU/Den-SOFT/README.md

 ### Caputure density visulization

-In order to give you a more intuitive view of the sampling density when we collect scene data, we have visualized the viewpoint density within 1 m&sup3; using Metashape and mayavi.
+In order to give you a more intuitive view of the sampling density when we collect scene data, we have visualized the viewpoint density within a unit sphere using Metashape and mayavi.
 The sampling density from blue to red indicates sparse to dense.